The Rt. Rev. Brian R Seage, Bishop

 THE PRAYER LIST

-For the Faithfully Departed: Gene Atchley, Carmen Simmons, Mark Sereduck, Emile Craig and all who have died from COVID-19.
+For the Faithfully Departed: Matthew Van Deburgh, Austin Hatten and all those who have died from COVID-19

 The vestry, officers, and wardens of St. Columb’s: Tom, Andre, Matthew, Debbie, David, Arrington, Bruce, Donna, Elise, Holly, Tim, Sharon and Sarah.

 Those serving in our armed forces: Suzanne, Nicholas, Preston, David, Matthew Paul, Andrew, Chase, Beau, Casey, Matthew, Marc, Sarah, Patrick, Gus, James, Josh, Justin, Tad

 Expecting Parents: Deenie (Katie) Hartzog-Mislock and Tim Mislock

 For our clergy: our presiding bishop, Michael, our bishop, Brian, our rector, CJ, our deacon, Cathy.

 Please contact the church email at email@example.com for any announcements to be included in the Cantor